 • San Diego Humane Society needs kids (and adults) to make various DIY projects like no-sew blankets for dogs, pom-poms for cats, and more at home.

-• The San Diego Food Bank offers a myriad of ways for small groups and individuals to volunteer.
+• The San Diego Food Bank offers several ways for small groups and individuals to volunteer.

 25. Make Your Backyard Extra Fun